-2. Committee Meetings
+2. Committee Meetings:

 Board Policy is to hold all committee meetings quarterly on the same day.
-Committee Members shall be paid \$100 per diem for meeting attendance and \$100 per diem for meeting preparation.
-If committee meetings are held outside of the quarterly committee schedule, per diems may be approved at the discretion of the Board President.
+Committee Members shall be paid \$100 total for meeting attendance, regardless of the number of meetings attended on the same day.
+In addition, Committee Members shall be paid \$100 for all preparation for the meeting(s), regardless of the number of meetings attended on the same day.
+If committee meetings are held outside of the quarterly committee schedule, or if committee meeting preparation and/or attendance is extensive, additional per diems may be approved at the discretion of the Board President.

-- 4.3.
-No salary per diem or reimbursement for travel-related expenses shall be paid to Board Members, except for attendance and meeting preparation at official Board or Committee Meetings and unless a substantial official service is performed by the Board Member.
+- 3. No salary per diem or reimbursement for travel-related expenses shall be paid to Board Members, except for attendance and meeting preparation at official Board or Committee Meetings and unless a substantial official service is performed by the Board Member.
 Attendance at gatherings, events, hearings, conferences or meetings, other than official Board or Committee Meetings, in which a substantial official service is performed, shall be approved in advance by the Board President.
-The Executive Officer shall be notified of the event and approval shall be obtained from the Board President prior to the Board Member's attendance. - 2.4.
+The Executive Officer shall be notified of the event and approval shall be obtained from the Board President prior to the Board Member's attendance. - 4.
 The term "day actually spent in the discharge of official duties" shall mean such time as is expended from the commencement of a Board Meeting or Committee Meeting to the conclusion of that meeting.
-Where it is necessary for a Board Member to leave early from a meeting, the Board President shall determine if the member has provided a substantial service during the meeting and, if so, shall authorize payment of salary per diem and reimbursement for travel-related expenses. - 3.5.
+Where it is necessary for a Board Member to leave early from a meeting, the Board President shall determine if the member has provided a substantial service during the meeting and, if so, shall authorize payment of salary per diem and reimbursement for travel-related expenses. - 5.
 Board Members will be provided with a copy of the salary per diem form submitted on their behalf.

-For Board -specified work, Board Members will be compensated for actual time spent performing work authorized by the Board President.
+In addition to the above per diems, for Board specified work, Board Members will be compensated for actual time spent performing work authorized by the Board President.
 That work includes, but is not limited to, authorized attendance at other gatherings, events, meetings, hearings, or conferences, and committee work.
-That work does not include preparation time for Board or Committee Meetings.
 Board Members cannot claim salary per diem for time spent traveling to and from a Board or Committee Meeting.